DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTileView/1 Configuration/baseItemWidth.md

 Specifies the width of the base tile view item.

 ---
-The actual item width equals the **widthRatio** value of an item multiplied by the value of this option.
+The actual item width equals the **widthRatio** value of an item multiplied by the value of this property.